hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpolkitagent.md

 ## Usage

-Add `exec-once = systemctl --user start plasma-polkit-agent` to your Hyprland config and restart hyprland.
+Add `exec-once = systemctl --user start hyprpolkitagent` to your Hyprland config and restart hyprland.
 (obviously change that to whatever you are using if you are not using the hypr one)

 On distributions that use a different init system, such as Gentoo, it may be